 The medina in Essaouira

 The medina in Essaouira is a UNESCO World Heritage site since 2001.
 It’s really nice to wander in the narrow streets of the medina in Essaouira.
 You’ll see many storekeepers there, especially cabinetmakers.
 They’re known in the area for their boats built of wood.
 Essaouira is also known for its very high-quality argan oil, cause the argan only grows in this area of Morocco.

 Once again, you’ll notice blue is the dominant color in Essaouira.
 Don’t miss Moulay Hassan square and its cafés where the locals sit at the terrace, have a mint tea, and watch people passing by for hours.

 The beach in Essaouira

 I honestly liked my visit to Essaouira.
 It changed from the hustle and bustle in Marrakesh.
 Essaouira is a lot quieter, the locals are more relaxed, and they don’t want to scam you.
 If you go to Marrakesh, I suggest you to go see Essaouira, which is only three hours away by car!
+If you spend some time in the country, here are the best things to do in Morocco!
 Here a few tips now!

 For your information, there are direct flights to Essaouira from several European cities!
 Click here to check the latest flight prices!
 If you’re already in Morocco, the easiest way to get there is by bus.
 From Marrakesh, two bus companies go to Essaouira : CTM and Supratours.
 I took the Supatours bus and I paid 80 dirhams (7.50€).
 It was a three hours bus ride and the bus stops at the entrance of the medina!
 It’s perfect!
 From what I heard, the CTM bus stops a little bit further and you have to take a taxi to go to the medina… From Agadir or Casablanca, the bus is still the best option.